-“We swapped Shannon’s old, large desk over and made it into their dining table, replacing it with the streamlined Koala desk.
+“We swapped Shannon’s old, large desk over and made it into their dining table, replacing it with the streamlined Koala WFH Desk.
 This freed up some space and instantly created a more balanced, spacious look.
 Plus, we love how the desk has built-in hooks to hang headphones and other items.”

 #4 Make clever design choices in smaller homes

 Andy and Deb use the Koala Bookshelf as storage in both Shannon’s living room and bedroom.
 Another award-winner, this piece comes in different heights and widths so you can utilise what you’ve got—and capitalising on vertical space in smaller homes is always a smart move.